|

 For first-time visitors the sheer size of the gamepuzzles website can be overwhelming, so we've provided a Fast Lane with its own brief menu for a quick tour that gives an overview of just a few highlights.
 It takes in the Hottest Sellers, For Youngest Players, and Games Magazine selects sections, plus the FAQ (frequently asked questions) page and entrance to the Puzzle Parlor.
 We hope visitors will be made comfortable enough by this short first trip to want to take a more leisurely cruise through the other parts of the site eventually.

-Come on in for online play to sample some of our puzzles.
-Requires a Flash-4 plugin (available for free download from Macromedia) and 4.0 browser or better.
+Online play to sample some of our puzzles.
+It was created with Flash, which has been abandoned.
+We'll work on converting the program to a workable system.
+We regret any disappointment and delay.
+It will return better than ever.
 Each puzzle provides three challenges of different ranks of difficulty.
 Players use the mouse to click, drag and drop puzzle pieces into enclosures of various sizes and shapes, somewhat like the trays the real puzzles occupy.
 Each game layout also has a link back to the gamepuzzles homepage (Index page), back to the Puzzle Parlor menu, and to an ordering page for purchasing the hands-on puzzle, with color choices illustrated.
-Visit often additions to the repertoire are always in the works!

 Memory Matching Games